 Study of exoplanets (i.e., planets outside the solar system) in the stellar systems of stars in galaxies (including in our home galaxy Milky Way) hold key to the quest for habitable earth-like planets with environment and conditions conducive to support life.
 Exoplanets are the foci in the search of signatures of extra-terrestrial life.
 Several decades of thinking following Fermi’s paradox (1950) and Drake’s equation (1961), exoplanet science seems to be gaining ground now.
 Over 5000 exoplanets including in galaxies outside our home galaxy, have already been detected and the list is growing.

-JWST, which has recently become operational as a spaced-based Infrared Observatory commissioned at a distance of 1 million miles from the Earth is overcoming photometric measurement limitations of optical telescopes in a big way and seems to be ushering in a new era in the study of exoplanets and subsequently towards quest for habitable planets in the home galaxy and beyond.
+JWST, which has recently become operational as a space-based Infrared Observatory commissioned at a distance of 1 million miles from the Earth is overcoming photometric measurement limitations of optical telescopes in a big way and seems to be ushering in a new era in the study of exoplanets and subsequently towards quest for habitable planets in the home galaxy and beyond.

 One such recent development reported in preprint on 24th August 2022 is the first definitive detection of carbon dioxide (CO2) in the atmosphere of an exoplanet.
 WASP-39b is a hot gas giant.
 Previous studies using optical telescopes had indicated presence of CO2 but transmission spectroscopy observations obtained with JWST confirmed presence of CO2 in the atmosphere of this exoplanet1.
 Because this exoplanet is a hot gas giant, presence of CO2 suggests formation of primary atmosphere by metal enrichment i.e., proportion of elements heavier than hydrogen and helium is increasing.
 In addition to CO2, the atmosphere of this exoplanet should also have water, CO, and H2S.
 Presence of CO2 in the secondary atmosphere of a terrestrial exoplanet is also significant though this is not the case with WASP-39b.